 What's in a name?
 A lot, actually.
 We are identified from birth by a name on our birth certificate that gets tied to our Social Security number, which eventually appears on our driver's license or state ID or passport, which links to our jobs, loans, education, banks and much, much more.
 So if you've just gotten married and are looking to take your spouse's name, you've just gone through a divorce, you're transitioning to a new gender, or you just want a new name for an undisclosed reason, there are multiple steps for making the "new you" a legal thing.

 So...where do you start?
 Don't worry, we've got you covered!
-We won't sugarcoat it, though—changing your name can be a complicated and exhausting process.
+We won't sugarcoat it, though—changing your name can be a complicated and exhausting process and sometimes you may need to find a lawyer to help you with some legal matters..
 Our suggestion: It might be a good idea to take a day or two off work to get everything figured out after you complete steps one and two.
 Ready to change your name?

 1. Get Your New Name Legally Approved